Another day, another defection

 It also made me reconsider how I might vote in future because I think Andrew’s underlying point was right – the fate of the country is more important than any one party.

-As it happens, I know exactly how I intend to vote at the next general election and it won’t be for Reform because I really can’t be doing with what Kemi Badenoch rightly calls the ongoing “political psychodrama” that has infected Britain since Brexit, and arguably before that.
+As it happens, I know exactly how I intend to vote at the next general election and it won’t be for Reform because I really can’t be doing with what Kemi Badenoch rightly calls the ongoing “psychodrama” that has infected British politics since Brexit, and arguably before that.

-Like many Conservative voters (past and present) I’ve had significant issues with every Tory government since Margaret Thatcher was removed from office, but every defection to Reform is making me more determined to support Kemi Badenoch because she currently strikes me as one of the few politicians with genuine (and sensible!) convictions, unlike Nigel Farage who strikes me as more pantomime dame than the politician Britain needs to get us out of our current mess.
+Like many Conservative voters (past and present) I’ve had significant issues with every Tory government since Margaret Thatcher was removed from office, but every defection to Reform makes me more determined to support Kemi Badenoch because she currently strikes me as one of the few politicians with genuine (and sensible!) convictions, unlike Nigel Farage who presents more as a pantomime dame than the politician Britain needs to get us out of our current mess.

-The only thing that would make me change my mind is if she adopted the crazy but entirely predictable suggestion by The Times’ columnist Matthew Parris that she should distance the Conservative Party from Reform by embracing ‘one nation’ (sic) Conservatism including Remainers such as Kenneth Clarke, Michael Heseltine, David Gauke and Dominic Grieve who he claims were ‘all driven away by [Boris] Johnson’.
+The only thing that would make me change my mind is if Kemi adopted the crazy but entirely predictable suggestion by Matthew Parris in The Times today that she should distance the Conservative Party from Reform by embracing ‘one nation’ (sic) Conservatism including Remainers such as Kenneth Clarke, Michael Heseltine, David Gauke and Dominic Grieve who Parris insists were ‘all driven away by [Boris] Johnson’.
 Er, no, Matthew.
-If that were to happen the Tories would say goodbye to my vote and, I suspect, millions more.
+If that were to happen the Tories could kiss goodbye to my vote and, I suspect, millions more.

 PS.
 By chance I am attending a small drinks party this evening and one of the other guests is … Andrew Rosindell.
 Chatham House rules may apply but if not, and there is any gossip worth reporting, I’ll let you know!